aehrc/pathling/site/docs/libraries/terminology.md

 The `translate` function can be used to translate codes from one code system to another using maps that are known to the terminology server.
 In this example, we translate our SNOMED CT diagnosis codes into Read CTV3.

+Please note that the
+type of the output column is the array of coding structs, as the translation may produce multiple results for each input coding.

 <!--suppress CheckEmptyScriptTag -->
 <Tabs>